manell0/MileStone-3-Book-Review/README.md

 8. Press Enter.
 Your local clone will be created.

 Further reading and troubleshooting on cloning a repository from GitHub [**_here_**](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

+This project was developed using Gitpod as the chosen IDE and GitHub as a remote repository.
+The Project's source files were regularly pushed to the GitHub repository [Book Review repository](https://github.com/manell0/MileStone-3-Book-Review) via the master branch.

+Local Deployment: To reproduce this project within a local deployement, use the following steps and requirements:

+1. Have the following installed in your IDE of choice:
+   - Git (for version control)

+   - pip (package installer for Python; pip3 was used at the time of production: April 2020)

+   - Python3 (the programming language used to produce the backend logic of this project) using the following command:
+      - pip3 install dnspython

+- Flask (the library used to add special features and functionalities to this Python application) using the following command:
+      - pip3 install flask

+2. Create an account with MongoDB, following the MongoDB instructions for the creation of a Cluster and Collections, and connect your database server with your Flask application:

+   - From your MongoDB cluster dashboard >> click on CONNECT >> choose "Connect your application" >> Driver: Python and Version: your python version.

+   - Register your MONGO_URI credentials inside your env.py file withing your project, by using the follwoing commands:

+      - touch .gitignore
+      - touch env.py
+   - Connect your MongoDB data to your Flask app using the following command:

+      - pip3 install flask-pymongo

+   - Add the environment variables to your env.py file:

+      import os

+      os.environ.setdefault("MONGO_URI", "your_mongodb_credential_data")
+      os.environ.setdefault("MONGO_DBNAME", "your_mongodb_name")
+      os.environ.setdefault("IP", "0.0.0.0")
+      os.environ.setdefault("PORT", "5000")
+      os.environ.setdefault("SECRET_KEY", "your_secret_key")

+3. Install additional packages:

+   - pip3 install flask-paginate

+4. Update the requirements.txt file using the following command:

+   - pip3 freeze > requirements.txt

+5. These files were added, commited and pushed to github using the commands git add git commit git push .

+Heroku Deployment: The Project's source file was also pushed to Heroku via the heroku master branch.
+To deploy this app to a Heroku app use the following steps:

+1. A requirements.txt file was created using the terminal command pip3 freeze > requirements.txt.

+2. A Procfile was created using the terminal command echo web: python app.py > Procfile.

+3. A new app was created for the Cryptopedia on Heroku dashboard, by clicking the "New" button and setting the region to Europe.
+It is necessary to open an account with Heroku and start a new app installation inside your heroku dashboard.

+4. New app configurations including environament variables were added on "Settings" > "Reveal Config Vars" inside the Heroku dashboard:

+   - IP: 0.0.0.0
+   - PORT: 5000
+   - SECRET_KEY: your_secret_key
+   - MONGO_URI: your_mongodb_credential_data
+   - MONGO_DBNAME: your_mongodb_name

+5. From the Heroku dashboard the app was deployed using the "Deploy button" and connected to the gihub master branch for automatic deployments.

+6. These files were added, commited and pushed to github using the commands git add git commit git push .

+7. The web app is now successfully deployed.

 [Back to the top](#table-of-contents)